Subatomic Physics Major Resources Support program

 Eligibility of applicants and co-applicants

 The applicant and all co-applicants must be eligible for NSERC funding.
 One person must be designated to administer the grant.
-This person is the applicant and is responsible for completing and submitting the notification of intent (NOI) to apply and the full application on behalf of the resource.
-Consult NSERC’s Eligibility requirements for faculty to apply for or hold grant funds for more information on the role of applicants and co-applicants.
+This person is the “applicant” and is responsible for completing and submitting the notification of intent (NOI) to apply and the full application on behalf of the resource.
+For more information on the role of applicants and co-applicants, consult NSERC’s Eligibility requirements for faculty to apply for or hold grant funds (Sections 1.1, 2.1, 3 and 4 for university faculty) to ensure that you can participate in this grant program.

 Application procedures

 To apply to the SAP-MRS program, applicants must first submit a notification of intent (NOI) to apply by the deadline date.
-The NOI is a mandatory step in the application process.
-It allows NSERC to determine the most appropriate review mechanism for the grant application.
 Resources for which an NOI is not submitted will not be able to submit a full application.

-Both applicants and co-applicants must complete and submit the NSERC version of the This link will take you to another Web site Canadian Common CV (CCV) at both the NOI and full application stages for this program.
+Both applicants and co-applicants must complete and submit the NSERC version of the Canadian Common CV (CCV) at both the NOI and full application stages for this program.
 The CCV can be updated following the submission of the NOI and before the submission of the full application.

 Eligible costs